algolia/instantsearch/docs/documentation.md

 If you don't have any indices yet, learn how to push your data with the [Algolia getting started guide](https://www.algolia.com/getstarted).

+#### Url synchronization

-InstantSearch.js also offers the ability to synchronise the current search with the URL.
-It provides two benefits :
+You can synchronise the current search with the browser url.
+It provides two benefits:

-  - The browser history is aware of the changes in the search, which let the user navigate back and forth in it search
-  - The current search can be shared with other users by copy/pasting the URL
+  - Working back/next browser buttons
+  - Copy and share the current search url

-To configure this feature, the url sync configuration object should be provided when configuring `instantsearch`.
-An example is provided on the right.
+To configure this feature, pass `urlSync: true` to the `instantsearch()` call.
+See the example and options.

 ### Adding Widgets